 No-Churn Ice Cream is soft and creamy homemade vanilla ice cream made in just a few minutes with no ice cream maker required!
 This recipe is really, really good.
 Most taste-testers had no idea that it was not real-deal (ice cream machine) ice cream!
-If you love ice cream, I’ve got Chocolate Ice Cream and Blueberry Ice Cream and so many more!
+If you love ice cream, I’ve got Chocolate Ice Cream, Blueberry Ice Cream and so many more!

 No-Churn Ice Cream

 There is no special equipment needed to make this batch of fantastic homemade vanilla ice cream.
 I used a stand mixer, but you could also get away with using a handheld mixer.
 It starts by making whipped cream.
 Then, it’s mixing the ingredients together and freezing the ice cream in a chilled loaf pan to let it set up.
 This recipe made 5 cups of ice cream.

 Ice Cream Ingredients

 Heavy Cream: Also known as heavy whipping cream, this is a liquid with 36-40% fat.
 This will be whipped up into a cream to use in the ice cream.

 Sweetened Condensed Milk: Be sure to check the labels when buying sweetened condensed milk; do not use evaporated milk.
 As in many no-churn ice cream recipes, sweetened condensed milk is used in place of granulated sugar for some sweetness.

 How is this Different from Making Ice Cream in a Machine?

 Besides not needing an ice cream machine to make this, there are other differences between no-churn ice cream and ice cream made in a machine.
 One difference is that no-churn ice creams are made without eggs.
 Another difference is the use of sweetened condensed milk in place of granulated sugar.